Wealthify doesn't support your browser

 Reading time: 5 mins

-If you want to make the most of your investment journey, it could be wise to start thinking about how to maximise your potential gains.
-Here are 5 ways that could help you keep more of your returns.
+If you want to make the most of your investment journey, it could be wise to start thinking about how to maximise your potential gains (aka, the profits you make from your investments).
+After all, that's the reason why you're investing, right?

 Consider investing tax-efficiently